hariniisathappan/PCOS_Classification_Using_Machine_Learning/README.md

 4. **Scaling:** Standardization (zero mean, unit variance)
 5. **Class imbalance:** `class_weight="balanced"` + Stratified 10-fold CV (SMOTE intentionally avoided — moderate 2:1 imbalance + leakage risk)

+> **Note on feature count:** The raw dataset actually contains 44 columns.
+Two are identifier columns (`Sl.
+No`, `Patient File No.`) that carry no predictive information and were dropped during preprocessing.
+One more column is the target variable itself (`PCOS (Y/N)`).
+That leaves **41 actual input features** used for training — the number referenced throughout this README.
 ---

 ## 🧪 Feature Engineering & Selection (Notebook 07)